DataPowered/DataPowered.io_site/site/content/post/2020-04-14-post-getting-stuck-in-with-scrapy.md

 +++

 I'd long been curious about web scraping and am pleased to have finally made a start in this direction.
 Previously, any scraping job I needed was carried out via [import.io](https://www.import.io/), but now I've branched out to [Scrapy](https://docs.scrapy.org/en/latest/).
 I'd also wanted to practise my use of Python, so this was a great opportunity to kill two birds with one stone.
-Here I'll share my first foray into this area - it may be useful for others who are also starting out (as well as for myself - later, a reminder).
+Here I'll share my first foray into this area - it may be useful for others who are also starting out (as well as for my future self, as a reminder).

-I'm planning to do at least one more post on this same topic, but for now, we'll start with a simple case where all the content we are interested in is on a single page - no need to cycle across multiple pages of results etc. A good candidate I've found is this page on [LookFantastic](https://www.lookfantastic.com/voucher-codes.list), listing all their currently active discounts and vouchers.
+I'm planning to do at least one more post on this same topic, but for now, we'll start with a simple case where all the content we are interested in is on one single page - no need to cycle across multiple pages of results etc. A good candidate I've found is this page on [LookFantastic](https://www.lookfantastic.com/voucher-codes.list), listing all their currently active discounts and vouchers.
 There are quite a few, but thankfully the page is fairly tidy, hence providing the perfect beginner case study.
 So here we go!

 ---

 ## But wait, why should I bother?

-Granted, this is just an example - but even here, there could be practical reasons for scraping the offers.
-For instance, we might be interested in multiple e-shops selling a particular item, so it could be useful to detect when an offer becomes active for that particular brand (or item).
-We could use scheduled tasks via `cron` and regularly scrape these sites, and then create an alert or email notification when an offer appears which involves the said item.
-In fact, web scraping can be useful to design services such as [Pouch](https://joinpouch.com/en-gb/) or [Honey](https://www.joinhoney.com/).
+Granted, this is just a toy example - but even here, there could be practical implications for scraping the offers.
+For instance, we might be interested in multiple e-shops selling a particular item, so it would be useful to know when an offer becomes active for that particular item.
+We could use scheduled tasks via `cron` and regularly scrape these sites, and then create an alert or email notification when a relevant offer appears.
+In fact, web scraping can be useful to design entire services of this nature (without knowing their infrastructure, [Pouch](https://joinpouch.com/en-gb/) or [Honey](https://www.joinhoney.com/) may use some form of web scraping).

 ---